lsongseven/blog/README.md

 # README

 This repo is used to build a personal blog using [hugo](https://gohugo.io/getting-started/installing/).
+My personal blog is at <https://lsongseven.github.io/>

 ## Prepare Environments